 I was diagnosed with cancer after a power morcellator was used during my surgery.
 Can I file a lawsuit?

-The experienced lawyers and attorneys at Hood National Law Group can help determine if you are eligible for a large settlement for your power morcellator injury.
+The experienced lawyers and attorneys at National Injury Help can help determine if you are eligible for a large settlement for your power morcellator injury.
 With power morcellator cases already settling out of court, it is important that you act now.
 Finding out if you are eligible is free; simply fill out the form on the right-hand side of your screen or call us at 1-800-214-1010.